vespa-engine/documentation/en/nearest-neighbor-search.md

 The `rank-profile` specifies the query input tensor names and types.
 The query input tensors must be of the same dimensionality as the document vector and have the same dimension name.

-Skipping the query tensor definition will cause a query time error:</p>
+Skipping the query tensor definition will cause a query time error:
 <pre>
 Expected a tensor value of 'query(query_embedding)' but has [...]
 </pre>

 The `closeness(field, image_embedding)` is a [rank-feature](reference/rank-features.html) calculated
 by the [nearestNeighbor](reference/query-language-reference.html#nearestneighbor) query operator.
-The `closeness(field, tensor)` rank feature calculates a score in the range [0, 1], where 0 is infinite distance, and 1 is zero distance.
+The `closeness` rank feature calculates a score in the range [0, 1], where 0 is infinite distance, and 1 is zero distance.
 This is convenient because Vespa sorts hits by decreasing relevancy score, and one usually want the closest hits to be ranked highest.

 The `first-phase` is part of Vespa's [phased ranking](phased-ranking.html) support.
 In this example the `closeness` feature is re-used and documents are not re-ordered.

-Phased ranking or multi-stage document ranking, enables re-ranking of the top-k best scoring hits as ranked or retrieved from the previous ranking phase.
+Phased ranking enables re-ranking of the top-k best scoring hits as ranked or retrieved from the previous ranking phase.
 The computed ranking score is rendered as `relevance` in the default [Vespa JSON result format](reference/default-result-format.html).
 If the `relevance` field of the hit becomes 0.0 one usually have forgotten to specify the correct ranking profile.